642/642

 The main issue with this is that this slows down your page loads (on top increasing your page weight).

-In order to get maximum points, you must disable the render cache debug.
+To get maximum points, you must disable the render cache debug.

 Maximum possible points